ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

   - Standard Greengrass Software (only supported on some devices) runs the greengrass daemon
   - Will need to use other AWS SDKs if devices are not supported

-## For IoT devices at the edge interfacing with sensors and lower level hardware.
-These require upload and download of sensor data and config including OTA, Sync, etc
+## IoT devices at the edge (sensors and lower level hardware)
+**These require upload and download of sensor data and config including OTA, Sync, etc**

 - [AWS FreeRTOS](https://github.com/aws/amazon-freertos) operating system.
     - Access to a lower level control on our IoT devices.